SCALEFeedback: A Large-Scale Dataset of Synthetic Computer Science Assignments for LLM-generated Educational Feedback Research: Technical Validation

-As for length, the SAM framework also achieved the PCC value of $>$0.85 for length, while the naïve mimicry method had the PCC value of about 0.5 for length and over 50\% larger MAE in length of both assignment descriptions (56.5\% larger MAE) and submissions (73.6\% larger MAE).
-This shows that a LLM-based one-to-one data synthesis method with delicate step-by-step instructions in the prompt could successfully create synthetic assignments with strong positive correlation with original ones, and largely better than the naïve mimicry method.
-The violin plots in Figure~\ref{fig:submission_violin} also show that the SAM framework generated a closer length distribution as compared to naïve mimicry results.
+The resemblance evaluation results are presented in Tables~\ref{tab:resemblance}--\ref{tab:linguistic_metrics} and Figures~\ref{fig:submission_violin}--\ref{fig:linguistic_metrics}.
+Regarding semantic similarity aspect, Table~\ref{tab:resemblance} shows that both the generated dataset and naïve mimicry method achieved high BERTScore F1 ($>$0.8).
+However, as for length, the \textit{SAM} method achieved a PCC value of $>$0.85, while the naïve mimicry method had a PCC value of about 0.5 and significantly larger MAE.
+This shows that the one-to-one data synthesis method created synthetic assignments with strong positive correlation with original ones.

+Regarding linguistic and readability metrics, Table~\ref{tab:linguistic_metrics} and Figure~\ref{fig:linguistic_metrics} show that both the synthetic assignment descriptions and student submissions exhibited >0.9 cosine similarity with the original counterparts in both 83-dimension LIWC metrics and 68-dimension Coh-Metrix.

-Regarding assignment submission marks, the SAM submissions had a moderate positive correlation with original ones (PCC=0.624), which was much stronger than that of submissions generated by the naïve mimicry method (PCC=0.624).
-While SAM achieved lower mean absolute error (MAE) than naïve mimicry (19.98 vs. 26.09), both methods exhibited a notable level of error in assignment marks, reflecting significant discrepancies from the real submissions and underscoring the need for further refinement.
-The violin reinforce these findings.
-While the distribution of SAM-generated marks more closely matched that of the original assignment marks compared to the naïve mimicry, the average mark remained substantially higher than the original average.
-However, the violin plots of synthetic submissions generated by both methods exhibited a more centred distribution than the real submissions This suggests that LLM-based data synthesis is less effective at imitating long-tailed patterns of assignment submissions, particularly those with very lengthy responses and higher-than-average marks.
+Regarding assignment submission marks, Figure~\ref{fig:submission_violin} shows that the synthetic submissions had a moderate positive correlation with original ones (PCC=0.624), which was much stronger than that of submissions generated by the naïve mimicry method (PCC=0.421).
+While the SAM method achieved lower MAE than naïve mimicry (19.98 vs. 26.09), both methods exhibited a notable level of error.
+The violin plots in Figure~\ref{fig:submission_violin} show that the SAM framework generated closer length and mark distribution to those of the original data compared to naïve mimicry results, although the synthetic submissions exhibited a more centred distribution than the real submissions, suggesting less effectiveness at imitating long-tailed patterns.